 My top 5 tips for making this strategy work:

-Don’t worry about your videos not looking good.
-The important thing is creating a genuine review, that is what sells (examples coming up).
+3) Don’t worry about your videos not looking good.
+The important thing is creating a genuine review that has a good title and good and simple YouTube thumbnail.
+That is what sells (examples coming up).

 2 (of many) examples of this strategy working.
 First:

 In the above video, I simply had a friend record me on my phone reviewing a product I love and use for hiking.
 The description of that video takes people through an Amazon affiliate link and into Amazon itself where they can get this product.
 But if they do, I am the one who earns the commission.